pzhaojohnson/rnacanvas/README.md

 and drawing files with `.rna2drawer2` extension can still be opened as before.)

-The downloaded file with `.rnacanvas` extension contains a complete representation of the drawing.
+The downloaded file with `.rnacanvas` extension contains a complete representation of your drawing.
 By default, the downloaded file will appear in your downloads folder, though this can be changed by changing the corresponding setting in your web browser.